GameStop Stock (GME): Short Sellers' Most Expensive Stock In Q3

 New Data Shows Borrowing Is Booming

-Equilend (a firm that would not otherwise exist in a world without securities lending) recently published the tenth issue of The Purple from their Data & Analytics arm, DataLend.
+Equilend (a firm that would not otherwise exist in a world without securities lending) recently published the tenth issue of The Purple (large document) from their Data & Analytics arm, DataLend.
 It’s a quarterly review of the global securities lending space, offering fascinating insights on recent securities lending trends.

 They reveal that securities lending markets grew by 12% in Q3 2022 versus Q3 2021, sending year-to-date revenue soaring to $7.45 billion.
 More than 35% of those revenues were generated in Q3 alone, coming in at $2.63 billion.